klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction.md

 ## klay_sendTransactionAsFeePayer <a id="klay_sendtransactionasfeepayer"></a>

-Constructs a transaction with given parameters, signs the transaction with a fee payer's private key and propagate the transaction to Klaytn network.
+Constructs a transaction with given parameters, signs the transaction with a fee payer's private key and propagates the transaction to Klaytn network.
-This API supports only fee delegation type (including partial fee delegation type) transactions.
+This API supports only fee delegated type (including partial fee delegated type) transactions.

 **NOTE**: The fee payer address to sign with must be unlocked.

 **Parameters**

-Required parameters are different depends on the transaction type.
+The required parameters depend on the transaction type.
-Check the proper parameters in [Transaction Type Supports](./transaction/transaction-type-support).
+Check the proper parameters in [Transaction Type Supports](./transaction/transaction-type-support.md).

 **Return Value**